kungfoo/falcon-bms-control/docs/index.md

 Falcon BMS Control lets you control Falcon BMS from any touch enabled device.

 There will be releases of the app to both iOS app store and Play Store in the near future.
+The client and server code will be open-source.

 ## Windows server application